gauravmehla/ama/README.md

 ---
 ### About me
 Want to know more about me ?
-Take a look at [Gaurav Mehla - Software Engineer ](https://www.mehla.in)
+Take a look at [Gaurav Mehla - Software Engineer ](https://www.mehla.in) and [Gaurav Mehla - Quora ](https://www.quora.com/profile/GauravMehla)

 ### Guidelines